UCLA Bruins: Individual

 UCLA had 273 Bruins win NCAA individual championships at the Division I level.

 Notable non-varsity sports

 Badminton

 The UCLA varsity men's badminton team won three national championships in 1977, 1981 and 1982.
 The 1977 squad was led by Chris Kinard, multiple winner of the U.S. Men's Singles Championship before and during his career at UCLA.
 Kinard is a member of the U.S. Badminton Hall of Fame.

 The women's varsity badminton team also won the AIAW intercollegiate championship in 1977.

 Boxing

 The men's and women's boxing teams have competed as part of the National Collegiate Boxing Association since 2016, after switching from the United States Intercollegiate Boxing Association.
 The women's team has earned three individual national boxing titles: one from the USIBA in 2014, and two from the NCBA, in 2016 and 2019.

 Ice Hockey

+Before the school was even called 'UCLA', the ice hockey program was formed, joining several other local teams including USC and Occidental.
+The team continued for several years despite the great depression being in full force.
+In the late 1930s a new arena was built for the Los Angeles programs but World War II forced all of the pacific coast teams to shutter their programs in the early '40s.
+When teams were reconstituted afterwards, UCLA was not among the programs to resurface and the new arena, the Tropical Ice Gardens, was demolished in 1949.

+UCLA eventually returned to the ice in 1961 but only as a club sport.
+Until recently, it played against many of its former varsity opponents in the Pac-8.

+Currently, UCLA plays in the West Coast Hockey Conference in the Tier 1 division against rivals like Loyola Marymount, Long Beach State, Grand Canyon, Northern Arizona, Arizona State, and others.
+They've made back to back appearances at the ACHA Men's D2 Western Region playoffs.
+They are currently coached by former player Griffin McCarty, son of the Detroit Red Wings legend Darren McCarty and Sean Allen, a former Hamilton College men's hockey player.

+Historically, UCLA and USC have faced off in an annual 5-game series dubbed "The Crosstown Cup".
+Up until the COVID-19 pandemic, one of the games took place at the Staples Center in downtown Los Angeles.

+The Bruins currently play at The Cube Ice and Entertainment Center in Santa Clarita, California, which played host to the 2023 and 2024 WCHC Playoffs, both of which UCLA lost in the final of.